- 1 Understanding Employer Obligations

 Similar to due diligence, the primary duty of care refers to your responsibility as an employer and colleague, to observe and act on minimising/eliminating all risks to health and safety.

 - Workers compensation insurance.
 Click here for a list of insurers

 - Display the ‘if you get injured at work’ poster

 - Maintain a register of injuries.
 SafeWork NSW has a standard template that can be used

 - Provide help if there’s been an injury

-At Box Advisory Services, we understand that all your employer obligations can add to the vast landscape of confusion that are businesses.
-Employees are a business’s most important asset, therefore the attention required in maintaining these key cogs in your operation is given the proper attention.
+At Box Advisory Services, we understand that all your employer obligations can add to the vast landscape of confusion that is businesses.
+Employees are a business’s most valuable asset.
+Therefore the attention required in maintaining these critical cogs in your operation is given the proper care.
 We recommend all business owners properly audit their processes and seek clarification.
 Box Advisory Services offers a complete range of business and taxation advice for small- to medium-sized businesses in Australia.
-You can reach us at (02) 8005 1107 or email us at firstname.lastname@example.org.
+You can reach us at (02) 8005 1107 or email us at email@example.com.